Can you recommend a car for an elderly friend who has lower limb mobility problems?

 Spacious interior.
 Feels like it's built to last.
 Economical engines including hybrid power from 2022.

 Smooth and comfortable motorway cruiser.
-Excellent in town with the 1.0 TSI petrol engine.
-All models are well-equipped as standard.
-Improved interior on later models.
+Excellent in town.
+Well-equipped, with improved interior on newer models.